How to start dropshipping: a step-by-step guide

 Common dropshipping challenges and how to avoid them

-• Avoid oversaturated niches: Research competition levels before committing.
+- Avoid oversaturated niches.
+Research competition levels before committing.
 Look for niches with demand but room for new sellers.

-• Price products correctly: Account for all costs including returns, customer service time, and marketing.
+- Price products correctly.
+Account for all costs including returns, customer service time, and marketing.
 Many new dropshippers price too low to be profitable.

-• Monitor cash flow: Profitable businesses can still run out of money.
+- Monitor cash flow.
+Profitable businesses can still run out of money.
 Track when money comes in versus when you pay suppliers.

-• Provide excellent customer service: Respond quickly to enquiries and complaints.
+- Provide excellent customer service.
+Respond quickly to enquiries and complaints.
 Your reputation depends on responsiveness, even when suppliers handle shipping.

 Start your dropshipping journey with clear finances

-Managing your dropshipping finances can be simple.
+Managing your dropshipping finances can be straightforward.
 Xero's cloud accounting software integrates with popular ecommerce platforms, automatically tracking your sales, expenses, and cash flow.
 Get one month free and start your business with clear financial visibility from the beginning.

 FAQs on starting dropshipping